mattchaney/twitter-sentiment/README.md

 ## TODO

-- serverless configuration
+- Serverless configuration
-    - state machine configuration
+    - State machine configuration
-        - DONE
+        - Example code was changed to use DynamoDB to store a mapping from a state machine execution to a web socket connection id.
+Parallel step functions no longer required.
-    - lambda environment variables
+    - Lambda environment variables
         - stepfunctions_arn
             - OpenConnection
             - SendResponse